CrashServer/clift_terminal/README.md

 CLIFT 0.1 is in developpement terminal-based VJ software for live visual performances using ASCII art.
 Features 190 visual scenes, dual-deck mixing, effects, and WebSocket integration for live coding overlays.
 It's made by Crash Server (https://crashserver.fr) and released under MIT License.
 Feel free to improve and fix if you're interested.

+Best used with Cool Retro Term or some other terminal.
+Even better with GPU support.
+Have fun :)

 If you want to support : https://coff.ee/crashserver

 ## Features